Updating Century Old Relativity Theory

 In 1913 a significant paper by astronomer Willem de Sitter included observations concerning the one way travel of light.
 Titled “Ein astronomischer Beweis für die Konstanz der Lichgeshwindigkeit,” [“An Astronomical Proof of the Constancy of Light Speed,”] it noted that the orbiting of a binary star is a periodic motion that marks time making it observable that light from a distant star travels to Earth at a speed that is constant, not relative to the inertial frame of the star as it approaches nor relative to the inertial frame of the star as it recedes nor relative to the observer moving with rotation and revolution of Earth, but relative to the same inertial frame in every case for any light traversing the same one way path through space.
 This again shows that there is a unique frame of reference relative to which light speed is the same in every direction consistent with Maxwell's theory, but contradicting Einstein's declaration that the notion of absolute rest is without meaning.

 What would modification of Einstein's relativity theory mean for physics?
 Perhaps not overwhelmingly much.
 Relativity theory has been a fairly inconsequential part of physics except that the physics community's fondness for it tends to exclude any person who questions the theory.
-Changes include altered length contraction ratios and elimination of time dilation.
-Except for observations that in some way constitute observations of one way light speed, the classic principle of relativity seems valid: the same laws of physics hold locally in every inertial frame of reference.
+Changes include altered length contraction ratios and possibly elimination of time dilation.
+Except for observations that in some way constitute observations of one way light speed, the principle of invariance seems valid: the same laws of physics hold locally in every inertial frame of reference.
 Determination of absolute velocity can be undertaken, this time using atomic clocks to time one way light travel.

 The author, David Bryan Wallace, is a retired mathematics instructor living in Cape Coral, Florida, USA.